Emilia6sus/dcpc2024/Essays/essay.md

 The dataset reveals critical dynamics shaping digital commons policies across national and regional levels, emphasizing the need for differentiated policy-making approaches.
 At the national level, policies predominantly focus on transparency, cost reduction, and targeted grants driven by providing public funding for open-source software.
 In contrast, regional initiatives exhibit a broader focus, addressing systemic goals such as technological sovereignty, competition, and regulation, with public institutions as their primary targets.
 A robust articulation strategy tailored to national and regional contexts is essential for fostering effective partnerships.
 This need poses a great challenge due to the limited emphasis on intergovernmental collaboration; only 33% of the institutions analyzed include partnerships with public authorities as a key instrument.
 To address this gap:

 - At the national level, the focus should be on sharing knowledge derived from the implementation experiences, enabling mutual learning across countries.
-Employing terminology centered on “free open-source software” can facilitate a shared understanding_._
+Employing terminology centered on “free open-source software” can facilitate a shared understanding.
 - At the regional level, the articulation should focus on generating the mechanism for economic support and capacity-building.
 Integrating terminologies such as “digital commons” appears to be an updated strategy emphasizing the generation of infrastructure and regulation.